gabriellaetafo/Demo-GDP-Analysis-in-Nigeria/README.md

 ## Data Source
 <a href = "https://nigerianstat.gov.ng/elibrary/read/1241549"> National Bureau of Statistics <a/>
 ## Data Model
+The data was firs normalized in Excel before being transformed in Power Query.
+The raw data was split into nominal and real GDP and the indirect tax was seperated.
+A date table was created.
+A measure table consisting of various measures used in the analysis was also created.

 ## Dashboard Insights
 ### Overview
+The current quarter GDP is N18.48T with a 0.09% increase compared to the previous quarter and a 3.02% increase compared to the same quarter last year.
 #### GDP by Sector

 ## Recommendations